Neighborhood Power Partners

 Neighborhood details

 Curtis Park is defined as north of Sutterville Road, south of Broadway Ave., east of Freeport Boulevard and west of Highway 99.
-Curtis Park is a largely residential neighborhood and is known for its charming vintage homes including Victorian, Bungalow, and 1920s revival style subdivisions.
+Curtis Park is a largely residential neighborhood and is known for its charming vintage homes including Victorian, Bungalow and 1920s revival style subdivisions.

 The Curtis Park Electric Stars are residents who have made upgrades from gas to electric and are eager to share their experiences with their neighbors.
 If you live in the neighborhood, the Curtis Park Electric Stars ready to help you make the change with information about SMUD rebates and access to qualified contractors.
 To learn more, email the Curtis Park Electric Stars.